ExpEYES

 The base current is set by the voltage from PV2, through a 100k resistor.
 The base voltage is measured to calculate the base current from Ib = (PV2-A2)/100K.
 The collector voltage is monitored by A1.
 The collector is connected to PV1, through a 1k resistor.
 For a selected base current, the voltage at PV1 is incremented in steps and at each step the collector voltage is measured.
 Corresponding collector current is calculated from i = (PV1-A1)/R. The transistor used is 2N2222, having a current gain of around 200.
 The schematic and photograph of the experimental setup and the results are shown below.

-Python Program to generate the characteristics
+Python Program to generate the Output Characteristics

 Steps to perform this experiment manually are: